Internet hub (links to web pages, mainly YouTube channels):

 Some or many parents are likely to heavily involve themselves in their children's and others' education, as well as in school activities.

 When a child is conceived, they are considered a “responsible” of a school — with data on the new life counting toward regulation, and with the school therefore interacting with the mother.
-This protects the unborn and should take the weight of affordability off of new mothers.
+This protects the unborn and takes the weight of affordability off of new mothers.

-Therefore, reasonable responsibility has to be put on parents, with responsibility increasing for each additional child.
+Therefore, reasonable responsibility is put on parents, with responsibility increasing for each additional child.

 The typical school experience, from the perspective of the child, involves: